Scots pine

 Extraction

 Scots pine essential oil is obtained by dry distillation of needles and branches.
 It appears as a pale yellow liquid (almost colorless) with a strong, dry, balsamic pine-like scent.
-It blends well with the essential oils of bucchus, cedar, cypress, copaiba, eucalyptus, juniper, lavender, lemon, marjoram, niaouli, rosemary, ravensara, clary sage, and tea tree.

 The relevant technical and safety documentation for the product is available upon request.